Why you need a content strategy framework

 Webinars and virtual events

 Webinars offer a unique chance to share your ideas and expertise online.
-They keep participants engaged through their interactive nature and provide an opportunity to create a memorable ‘sense of occasion’ around the shared ideas.
+Their interactive nature keeps participants engaged and provides an opportunity to create a memorable ‘sense of occasion’ around the shared ideas.
 By creating an experience of thoughtfulness and professionalism, webinars have become the channel of choice for many people communicating in the digital space.

 -------